streamlit/docs/content/develop/concepts/architecture/threading.md

 Alternatively, one can let a custom thread have access to the `ScriptRunContext` attached to ScriptThread.
 This pattern is also used by Streamlit standard widgets like [st.spinner](https://github.com/streamlit/streamlit/blob/develop/lib/streamlit/elements/spinner.py).

+**Caution** with this pattern:

-**Caution** this may not work with all Streamlit code.
+- This may not work with all Streamlit code.
 The previous pattern is safer in this way.

-**Caution** `get_script_run_ctx` is meant to be called from a script thread, not a main or custom thread.
+- `get_script_run_ctx` is meant to be called from a script thread, not a main or custom thread.

-**Caution** when using this pattern, please ensure a custom thread that have access to `ScriptRunContext` does not outlive the script thread.
+- When using this pattern, ensure a custom thread that have access to `ScriptRunContext` does not outlive the script thread.
 Leak of `ScriptRunContext` may cause security issues or subtle bugs.

 In the following example page, a custom thread with `ScriptRunContext` attached can call `st.write` without a warning.
 (Remove a call to `add_script_run_ctx()` and you will see a `streamlit.errors.NoSessionContext`)